sonic-net/SONiC/doc/smart-switch/high-availability/smart-switch-ha-dpu-scope-dpu-driven-setup.md

 - After HA set is programmed, SDN controller can create the ENIs and program all the SDN policies for each ENI independently.

 For more details on the contract and design, please refer to the detailed design section.

+### 5.1 ENI ConfigOwner

+ConfigOwner determines which DPU in the HA-Set is allowed to create new flows for a given ENI.

+In the DPU-driven setup, the DPUs could be capable of Active-Active forwarding in the datapath with both DPUs capable of forwarding traffic once the flow is setup and synced.
+But since each DPU in the HA pair is independently configured by the SDN controller, there is no guarantee that their configurations are identical at any given point of time.
+So in order to ensure configuration consistency when creating flows, one of the DPUs is designated as the ConfigOwner for each ENI by the SDN controller, and only this DPU is allowed to setup flows for the ENI.
+It follows from this that any configuration changes on a DPU will trigger flow resimulation only for those flows for which this DPU is designated as ConfigOwner.

 ## 6. DPU liveness detection